olaf-c/BrusselatorSimulator/docs/FunctionalSpecifications.md

   This program provides a method of demonstrating the reaction without needing chemistry supplies.
 ## User Profile
 <ul>
-  <li> #### Teachers
-    The primary user of the program are expected to be teachers.
+  <li> <b> Teachers </b> - The primary user of the program are expected to be teachers.
 These users require engaging visuals for the program to be worth running for their class.
 They are expected to understanding the underlying equations and potentially have some understanding of python.
   </li>
   <li>
-    #### Enthusiasts
-    Users who wish to interact with the brusselator reaction in the comfort of their own home.
+    <b> Enthusiasts </b> - Users who wish to interact with the brusselator reaction in the comfort of their own home.
 These users are not expected to know python or the underlying chemical reactions.
   </li>
 </ul>

 ## Use Cases
 <ul>
   <li>
-    #### Educational Use
-    In a classroom, this software replace the more risky chemical reactions or be used to supplement the demonstration.
+    <b>Educational Use </b> - In a classroom, this software replace the more risky chemical reactions or be used to supplement the demonstration.
 To aid their presentation, these teachers may want to adjust the reaction rates beyond what are normally found.
   </li>
   <li>
-    #### Recreational Use
-    At home, this software can be used to visualize brusselators through a simple GUI.
+    <b>Recreational Use </b> - At home, this software can be used to visualize brusselators through a simple GUI.
 This software will be an independent package that will not require a python installation.
   </li>
 </ul>